barrettotte/IBMi-Book/docs/core/cl/programs.md

 ## Calling a SQL Stored Procedure
 This was by far the coolest thing I learned in awhile.
 A stored procedure on IBMi can be treated like a callable program.
 Once again, you match the parms and your good to go.
-You can also still fully use out parms as well.
+You can also still fully use output parms as well.

 ```php
 /* SQLPROC.CLLE */